Bellflower Criminal Defense Attorney

 Why Do You Need a Defense Lawyer?

-We can provide essential legal guidance, ensure that you do not make any unintentional mistakes that could harm your case, conduct a thorough investigation into the facts of your arrest and charges, negotiate with the district attorney, and provide aggressive representation at trial.
+We will conduct a thorough investigation into the facts of your arrest and charges, negotiate with the district attorney, and provide aggressive representation at trial.

-We specialize in a process known as “prefiling intervention,” which consists of advocacy with law enforcement and prosecuting agencies to try to reduce charges or even have them dropped completely before the first court date.
-To achieve a successful prefiling intervention, we partner with our clients to assemble:
+We specialize in a process known as “prefiling intervention,” which involves advocacy with law enforcement and prosecuting agencies to attempt to reduce charges or even have them dropped completely before the first court date.

 - The facts which led to the arrest,